-The endowment investments include \$1,376 (2016 - \$1,376) of underlying investments in fixed income and alternatives classifications containing unhedged foreign currency exposure.
-The foreign currency risk has been determined to be low to moderate as they represent less than 17% (2016 - 18%) of the portfolio.
-In addition, the funds denominated in Canadian dollars with foreign currency exposure normally enter into forward currency transactions or similar vehicles to insulate the funds from significant price changes due to the change in exchange rates.
-Furthermore, the funds denominated in US dollars have a three business day settlement and can be transitioned back to Canadian dollars denominated funds within that time.
+The endowment investments include \$1,271 (2017 - \$1,376) of underlying investments in fixed income and alternatives classifications containing unhedged foreign currency exposure.
+The foreign currency risk has been determined to be low to moderate as they represent 15% (2017 - 17%) of the portfolio.